HDRUK/hutch/website/docs/external-systems/keycloak/index.md

 ### Create (a) User(s)

-Both MinIO and the TRE Controller API expect user tokens, so Hutch currently must have a user to get tokens for.
+Both MinIO and the TRE Controller API currently expect user tokens, so Hutch currently must have a user to get tokens for, which it does via the Password Grant Flow.

-In future Client Credentials may be a better fit for Hutch.
+Additionally it's worth being aware that the TRE Controller expects an **access token** (so in future Hutch could use the Client Credentials flow), but Minio requires an **identity token**.

 ### Configure Hutch